Skip to content

 Governance action processes

 Governance action processes are defined in metadata using a set of linked governance action process steps.
-They are choreographed in a Metadata Access Server running the Governance Engine OMAS.
-When the process is called to run, the Governance Engine OMAS navigates to the first governance action process step in the governance action process flow.
+They are choreographed in a Metadata Access Server running the Governance Server OMAS.
+When the process is called to run, the Governance Server OMAS navigates to the first governance action process step in the governance action process flow.
 It creates a matching engine action entity.
 This is picked up by the engine host and executed in the governance engine just as if it was called independently.
 The guards are returned by the engine action as it completes.
-This change is detected by Governance Engine OMAS which uses the guards to navigate to the next engine action process step(s) found in the governance action process flow.
+This change is detected by Governance Server OMAS which uses the guards to navigate to the next engine action process step(s) found in the governance action process flow.
 A engine action is created for each of the next governance action process steps and the cycle is repeated until there are no more governance action process steps in the governance action process flow to execute.

 A governance action process can be run many times with different parameters.
 It can be changed, simply by updating the governance action process step metadata entities in the governance action process definition.
 New processes can be created by creating the appropriate governance process definition.